SaqibAhmadSyed/AppDev2-Project/README.md

 - Update password
 - Add to cart
 - Checkout Message
+- View game information
+- See its review on the web

 All of those features except menu music are informations that are being stored using Firebase database.